blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 **Gurdal Ertek, Joseph Kholodenko**

-**Summary:** *Ethereum 2.0* is the new version of the Ethereum blockchain, where consensus (agreement on which data and blocks will be appended to the blockchain) is to be achieved through theproof-of-stake (PoS) protocol.
+**Summary:** *Ethereum 2.0* is the new version of the Ethereum blockchain, where consensus (agreement on which data and blocks will be appended to the blockchain) is to be achieved through a proof-of-stake (PoS) protocol.
 Coordination of consensus and many other processes in Ethereum 2.0 will be carried out by a critical chain within the Ethereum 2.0 architecture, the *beacon chain*.
 This article presents interactive visualizations and sample data to facilitate the understanding of data in the *beacon block*, the block which is the building block of the beacon chain.
 Such an understanding is critical for any technical participant in the Ethereum 2.0 ecosystem, including developers, auditors, validators, and data engineers/scientists.